jchanvfx/NodeGraphQt/docs/index.rst

 .. image:: _images/logo.png
     :align: center

-NodeGraphQt a node graph UI framework written in python that can be implemented and re-purposed into applications supporting PySide2.
+NodeGraphQt a node graph UI framework written in python that can be implemented.

 .. image:: _images/screenshot.png